epto/UltraKeyboard/README.md

 It uses a new keyboard layout named "IT Unicode EPTO 1 (Full Unicode Keyboard)".
 This layout contains a lot of unicode characters.
 It is not enough for us.

-I want write "Ｌａｒｇｅ" and ⓇⓄⓊⓃⒹ and some others ☺ ☻ ♣ █ 🙂 💩
+I want to write "Ｌａｒｇｅ" and ⓇⓄⓊⓃⒹ and some others ☺ ☻ ♣ █ 🙂 💩

 To extends the keyboard layout and functions it uses Autohotkey.
 The Autohotkey's language is very complex to do a new keyboard layout with deadkeys, translator etcà